-As detailed in the strategic report, the company made a loss after tax for the year of £175,485 (2020: profit £145,264).
-The cash position at the balance sheet date is £528,837 (2020 £139,671) reflecting reduced investment in stock, improved debtor position and higher creditors balance.
+As detailed in the strategic report, the company made a profit after tax for the year of £44,023 (2021: loss £175,485).
+The cash position at the balance sheet date is £185,026 (2021: £528,837) reflecting increased investment in stock together with the matching increase in creditors as well as a reduced debtor balance.

-The continued effects of the Coronavirus pandemic, as well as broader issues in local and national markets have been anticipated in Cafédirect's planning, with a conservative approach to spending and maintaining flexibility to reduce spend in the event of a downturn in sales or profitability.
+The continued effects of the cost inflation as well as broader issues in local and national markets have been anticipated in Cafédirect's planning, with a conservative approach to spending and maintaining flexibility to reduce spend in the event of a downturn in sales or profitability.